julianvollmer/node-websockets/doc/socket.md

     * `timeout`, Number, Time in ms when an idling socket is closed, Default: `600000`
     * `extensions`, Object, Collection of WebSocket extensions added to the parse chain

-Will return a new instance of `WebSocketSocket`.
+Will return a new instance of `WebSocket`.
 In most use-cases there will be no need to create an instance manuel.
 An instance is automatically created on upgrade process and passed to all common events of `WebSocketBase`.